devon-m2/p8105_Gun-Violence_Final-Report/p8105_Gun-Violence_Final-Report.md

 Data from five sources were considered for this project.
 The data sources, scraping methods and cleaning procedures for each dataset are described below.

-The Github repository for this project can be found [here](https://github.com/ChristineLong/p8105_Final_Project).
+-   The Github repository for this project can be found [here](https://github.com/ChristineLong/p8105_Final_Project).

+-   The final website can be found [here](https://mhsobel.github.io/p8105_Final.github.io/), and corresponding Github repository for the website is located [here](https://github.com/mhsobel/p8105_Final.github.io).

+-   The final report is housed in a repository [here](https://github.com/devon-m2/p8105_Gun-Violence_Final-Report).

 ### Dataset 1: Gun Violence Incident Data (Gun Violence Archive)